echoi/simput_for_des/types/des3d/README.md

     -m, --minify                  Minify compiled file
 ```

-To compile DES3D and open a development server which watches for another compile:
+To compile DES3D and open a development server that watches for another compile:

 ```sh
 $ npm run type:des3d